Mihai Eminescu, a sober soul

 Nor in Buddha Sakya – Muni,

-Not in life, not in death,
+Neither in life nor in death,

-Not in lights like some.
+Nor in extinction like some.

-Dreams are one and the other
+Dreams are both one and the other

-And it’s still one for me
+And it’s also one for me

-If I live forever in the world
+To live forever in the world

-If I die in the neighbors.
+If you die in eternity.

-All-these holy mysteries,
+All these holy mysteries,

-For man tongue-in-cheek
+For man fragments of language

-In vain you think, for the thought
+In vain do you think, for the thought

-Really nothing in the world changes.
+Nothing in the world changes.

-And because in nothing
+And because in nothingness

-I’m doing as I see it
+I do as I see fit

 And do as you like.

-Don’t envelop my thinking
+Don’t shroud my thinking

-Nor with clean and antique style,
+Nor with a clean and antique style,

 I remain what I was: – romantic.